squirrels-nest/squirrels-docs/docs/how-to/sql-views.md

 # Create Views with SQL and Jinja

+**Note** This is the SQL version of how to create views, for the Python template version see: [Create Views with Python](python-views.md)

 There are two types of views that are relavent to a squirrels project: database views, and final views.
-The "database view" refers to the view that's directly selected from the database using a connection as described here [Create Views with SQL and Jinja]: ../how-to/database.md, while on the other hand, final view queries from the said database views to genearte the final dataset that is sent to the front end.
+The "database view" refers to the view that's directly selected from the database using a connection as described here [Creating a Database Connection](../how-to/database.md), while on the other hand, final view queries from the said database views to genearte the final dataset that is sent to the front end.

 ## Creating database views

+Regardless whether you use Python or SQL for your database view, you'll need create the parameters in the parameters.py file.
+This is delineated here: [Creating Parameters](writing-parameters.md).

 To create a database view, here are a few simple steps to follow:

-1. Create sample file by running the following command in the terminal: `squirrels init --core --db-view sql1` for creating a database view, `squirrels init --final-view {sql}` for creating a final view.
+1. Create sample file by running the following command in the terminal: `squirrels init --core --db-view sql` for creating a database view, `squirrels init --final-view sql` for creating a final view.
  This will create a sample database/final view in the `sample_dataset` folder.
 2. Copy over the file from the `sample_dataset` folder to your desired dataset folder, and rename the file accordingly.
 3. Update the file name in `squirrels.yaml` to the name of the file you've just coppied over.
 4. Populate the file with the query template for your dataset.

 ### Creating an empty file and copying (Step 1 - 2)
-After you've ran the `squirrels init --core --db-view sql1` command, a `database_view1.sql.j2` file should be generated in the `sample_dataset` folder, or if you ran `squirrels init --final-view {sql}`, you'll get `final_view.sql.j2`.
+Once you run the `squirrels init --core --db-view sql1` command, a `database_view1.sql.j2` file should be generated in the `sample_dataset` folder, or if you ran `squirrels init --final-view {sql}`, you'll get `final_view.sql.j2`.
 These files can then serve as  templates for the subsequent SQL database views that you'll need to  create for your project.

 After you've created and located the file(s), you can then copy it over to your desired dataset folder, and rename your file(s) accordingly.
 At this point, your file system should look something like this: